hauru/sequelize-to-json/README.md

 ```

-Now you can use them like so:
+Now you can use these methods like so:

 ```js
 // for single object